Pranavtej/eCardify/README.md

 # eCardify

-Welcome to eCardify, your digital business card platform built with EJS.
+Welcome to eCardify, your digital business card platform .

 ## Overview